ted-spence-avalara/developer-dot/avatax/soap-or-rest.md

 	</table>
 </div>

-<h2>What to Choose?</h2>
+<h2>Free to Choose</h2>

 We hope this information helps you decide which API is right for you.
+You are welcome to use the SOAP API, the REST API, or both!

 If you have feedback or comments, please reach out to us at <a href="https://community.avalara.com/avalara">https://community.avalara.com/avalara</a>